Digital Wallet Adoption Still Moving at a Snail’s Pace: Print Preview

 In explaining the V.me adoption, Randy Hopper, Navy Federal’s assistant vice president of credit card lending, said, “Given that our members gravitate toward digital channels, we see this as an excellent opportunity to offer something that makes their lives easier.”

 Shaun Bodington, who heads V.me for Visa, said “V.me is a commerce platform with payments at its heart.
+We have focused on ecommerce.
 Consumers are challenged making purchases on mobile devices.
 We are trying to make it convenient.”